 The following steps can help you avoid becoming a victim of fraud

-The Federal Trade Comission is the nation’s consumer protection agency, works for the consumer to prevent fraudulent, deceptive and unfair business practices in the marketplace and provide information to help consumers spot, stop and avoid them.
+The Federal Trade Commission is the nation’s consumer protection agency.
+The FTC works for the consumer to prevent fraudulent, deceptive and unfair business practices in the marketplace and provides information to help consumers spot, stop and avoid issues.

-Federal Bureau of Investigation Information on common fraud schemes
+Federal Bureau of Investigation (FBI): Information on Common Fraud Schemes

 National Criminal Justice Reference Service is a federally funded resource offering justice and substance abuse information to support research, policy, and program development worldwide.